SDC Directing Initiative

 In Region 6, students DO NOT need to be nominated by a faculty member.
 We encourage you to have a faculty member who is willing to serve as your mentor, but it is not required.

 Student directors participate in the SDC Directing Initiative (SDI) at each Regional Festival.
-To be eligible, students must be:
+To be eligible, students and their actors must be:

 • Attending an institution that has entered either an associate or participating production during the year in which the student applies; OR